October 12, 2021

-Portable generators and pumps in place at critical sites for fire season
+No effect on water system; portable generators and pumps in place at critical sites for duration of fire season

-OAKLAND – The East Bay Municipal Utility District (EBMUD) has stationed 40 portable generators and pumps at critical facilities in Alameda and Contra Costa counties to keep water flowing during Pacific Gas and Electric’s (PG&E) preemptive power outages expected this fall.
+OAKLAND – The East Bay Municipal Utility District (EBMUD) has stationed 40 portable generators and pumps at critical facilities in Alameda and Contra Costa counties to keep water flowing during Pacific Gas and Electric’s (PG&E) preemptive public safety power outages.

 Preparation at EBMUD facilities

-Neighborhood pumping plants play an important role in the water distribution system, moving water to tanks in the hills for customers to use.
-These pumping plants do not typically have built-in back-up generators; so, EBMUD has taken steps to ensure they keep running by temporarily staging generators or backup pumps at many of these sites.
-When fire danger is high and Red Flag Warnings are in effect, EBMUD fills neighborhood tanks so they are at maximum capacity for customers and firefighters.
+Neighborhood pumping plants play an important role in the water distribution system, moving water uphill to tanks for customers to use in more than 120 pressure zones in the EBMUD service area.
+These pumping plants do not typically have built-in back-up generators, so when PG&E electrical power is not available, EBMUD maintains pumping with pre-staged generators and portable pumps.
+When fire danger is high and Red Flag Warnings are in effect, EBMUD fills neighborhood tanks ahead of time so they are at maximum capacity for customers and firefighters.

 Customers asked to minimize water use during power shutoffs

-EBMUD recommends that all Bay Area residents store back-up water supplies to prepare for earthquakes, storms and other emergencies.
+EBMUD recommends that all Bay Area residents store back-up water in case of earthquakes, storms and other emergencies.
 Keep a minimum of two gallons per person, per day, for seven days – and don’t forget pets.
 To learn more about how to store emergency water visit ebmud.com/waterstorage.

 The East Bay Municipal Utility District has a proud history of providing high-quality drinking water for 1.4 million customers in Alameda and Contra Costa counties.
 EBMUD’s wastewater system serves 740,000 customers and helps protect the ecosystem of San Francisco Bay.
 EBMUD is a not-for-profit public agency established in 1923.